xc6588/learngit/readme.txt

 Git trackes changes of file.
-diff is woring and caching different. creating a new branch is quick & simple. add merge by --no -ff creating a new branch from prod
+diff is woring and caching different. creating a new branch is quick & simple. add merge by --no-ff commands creating a new branch from prod